one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab03-Configuring-Azure-AD-Connect-with-AD-DS.md

 2. Type **Resource groups** in the search field and select it from the list.

-3. On the Resource groups blade, click on the **WVDLab** resource group.
+3. On the Resource groups blade, click on the **WVDLab-Infrastructure** resource group.

-4. On the WVDLab Resource group blade, review the list of available resources.
+4. On the WVDLab-Infrastructure Resource group blade, review the list of available resources.
 Locate the resource named **AdPubIP1** and click on it.
 Note that the resource type should be **Public IP address**.

 5. On the Overview page for AdPubIP1, locate the **IP address** field.
 Copy the IP address to a safe location.